joemoose/psiops/docs/combat.md

 See [Injuries](#injuries), [Fatigue](#fatigue), and [Stress](stress.md#reaching-maximum-stress).

-#### Example
+!!! example

 	An operator with 2 STRENGTH and 2 HP is in a knife fight and is struck for 4 points of damage after their armor reduces the attack’s damage.
 The operator now has –2 HP.
 They need to make an action check for a *wound*.

 	The operator has the *Close Quarters Combat* specialization, so the GM agrees with the player that the operator knows how to take a hit and grants a +1 to the action check.
 They roll a 9.
 The total is 9 + 2 + 1 - 2 = 10.
 The operator is *down* at 1 HP and falls to the ground.

 	But they aren’t *knocked out* since they’re wearing a *helmet*.
 The player suggests that, because of the Close Quarters Combat specialization, the operator could leap to their feet without taking an action.
 The GM agrees.
 The operator flips to their feet and attacks.

 ### Stabilizing Incapacitated Team Members

 Buddy aid can automatically stabilize an incapacitated team member after combat.
-If required **during** combat, the action is complex and risky, so it uses a mission clock to track completion.
+If required **during** combat, the action is complex and risky, so it uses a *mission clock* to track the task.

-Stabilizing requires medical supplies, such as your IFAK in the basic kit.
+Stabilizing first requires medical supplies, such as your IFAK in the basic kit.
 The following outcomes apply in addition to the standard mechanics for action checks that mark off segments.
 See [Mission Clocks](playing.md#mission-clocks).

 - A *partial success* may consume a unit of medical supply.
 - A *failed* check moves the mission clock **back** 1 segment, up to a maximum of starting over.